Beautiful national parks, buzzy cities, mountains and beaches – where’s on your Great British Bucket List for this year?

 Why visit the Scilly Isles?

-The Scilly Isles is another place to feature on our personal Great British bucket lists for 2021.
+The Scilly Isles is another place to feature on our personal Great British bucket lists for this year.
 I’ve actually been once before, but I was a baby and have no recollection of it!
 My family talk about their time on Tresco with fondness, and it’s made me want to return for a trip I actually remember.

 There are 5 inhabited islands located 40 km off the coast of Cornwall.
 The Scilly Isles have a very special microclimate (hello sunshine!) and boast long white sandy beaches.
 If you squint for a moment, you might be fooled into thinking you’ve travelled to somewhere a lot more exotic.

 What are the highlights of the Scilly Isles?